 3. Got another device?

 At this point, you will be asked if you wish to copy your data from another Android device.
-If you can do this, and wish to, then do so.
+If you can and want to do this, then do so.
 Otherwise, hit “No thanks”.
+It's advisable to do this if you're upgrading from an old Android phone to a new Android phone.

 The easiest way to do this is with Google’s Tap & Go feature.
-This works by placing together the two devices from which the transfer will take place.
+This works by placing together the two devices from which the transfer will take place, and using NFC technology, the files are copied over to the new phone.

 4. Set up/login to Google account (optional)